danwahl/danwahl.github.io/_pages/st-peter.md

 It was all there.
 Ready to deploy.
 Waiting for someone to push the button.

-"Why not you?"
+"But why not you?"
 I asked.
 "You built this.
 Why not see it through?"

 Peter was quiet for a long moment.